Support for Pre-school Children

 • How your child feels about their communication

-• Any specific areas of difficulty you/your child has noticed
+• Any specific areas of communication you need advice on.

 • What support is currently in place

-Please visit http://www.talkingpoint.org.uk for more information on your child’s expectations.
+Please visit the following links for more information on how communication will usually develop:

 What happens after assessment?

-Following assessment, the Speech & Language Therapist will write a report which will include:
+If your child has an assessment, following this, the Speech & Language Therapist will write a report which will include:

-• Description of the SLT assessment process and the results of any formal assessments that were carried out.
+• Description of the assessment process and the results of any formal assessments completed.

-Reports are sent to parents/carers, the young person’s GP and other relevant professionals as agreed with parents/carers.
-SLT reports can be used to support a young person’s Education, Health and Care Plan (EHCP), although not all children who receive speech & language therapy will require an EHCP.
+Reports are sent to parents/carers, the child’s GP, and other relevant professionals as agreed with parents/carers.
+SLT reports can be used to inform a young person’s Education, Health and Care Plan (EHCP), although few children who receive speech & language therapy will require an EHCP.

 Please wait...